Equity, Diversity, and Inclusion Hub

-The CBA have brought together a range of resources and links relating to equality and diversity that offer opportunities to learn, seek advice and find support.
+The CBA have brought together a range of resources and links relating to equity, inclusion, and diversity that offer opportunities to learn, seek advice and find support.

 We also encourage anyone participating in archaeology and heritage to take the time to use the resources below so that we are all better equipped to ensure that any participatory opportunities are safe and enjoyable for all.

-The hub is designed to cover all aspects of equality and diversity and remains an evolving resource.
+The hub is designed to cover all aspects of equity, diversity, and inclusion, and remains an evolving resource.
 As such, this is just a start, and if you are aware of any resources, organisations or material that it would be beneficial to share here, please email details to [email protected].

-The CBA has released a statement on Equality, Diversity and Inclusion in Heritage.
+The CBA has released a statement on Equity, Diversity and Inclusion in Heritage.
 You can read our statement here.

 - European Society of Black & Allied Archaeologists - A collective of anti-racist archaeologists, led by women of colour.